FreaKzero/ssgl-doom-launcher/README.md

   - Multi Language Support (NL, DE, EN)

 - Sourceports
-  - DEH and BEX Support
+  - DEH and BEX Support (only have to care about load order)
   - Sourceport agnostic, just configure the Sourceport as you want
   - **SOON:** Predefined Recipies for Sourceports based on the Filename